-Yousefi and Kschischang \cite{YousefiISIT2013,YousefiISIT2013Fiber,YousefiNFT1,YousefiNFT2,YousefiNFT3} discuss the non-linear Fourier transform (NFT), a method for solving a broad class of non-linear differential equations, and in particular for solving the NLS equation for noiseless propagation.
-The NFT for such systems plays a similar diagonalization role as the ordinary Fourier transform plays for linear systems.
-They propose a scheme, called non-linear frequency-division multiplexing (NFDM), which can be viewed as a non-linear analogue of orthogonal frequency-division multiplexing.
+Yousefi and Kschischang \cite{YousefiISIT2013,YousefiISIT2013Fiber,YousefiNFT1,YousefiNFT2,YousefiNFT3} discuss the nonlinear Fourier transform (NFT), a method for solving a broad class of nonlinear differential equations, and in particular for solving the NLS equation for noiseless propagation.
+They propose a scheme, called nonlinear frequency-division multiplexing (NFDM), which can be viewed as a nonlinear analogue of orthogonal frequency-division multiplexing (OFDM).
 In NFDM, information is encoded in the NFT of the signal consisting of two components: a discrete and a continuous spectral function.
-By modulating non-interacting degrees of freedom of a signal, deterministic crosstalk between signal components due to dispersion and non-linearity is eliminated, i.e., inter-symbol and inter-channel interference are zero if there is no noise.
+By modulating non-interacting degrees of freedom of a signal, deterministic crosstalk between signal components due to dispersion and nonlinearity is eliminated, i.e., inter-symbol and inter-channel interference are zero if there is no noise.